Table Of Contents

 But a head-to-head comparison does not give the full picture.
 The important question to ask when using containers is: What is the cost of the underlying services that power those containers?

-This is because containers run on other services under the covers and those services may be idle most of the time.
-So, are you using pay-as-you-go for these underlying services, or are paying even when you are not using them?
+This is because containers run on other services under the covers, and those services may be idle most of the time.
+So, are you using pay-as-you-go for these underlying services, or are you paying even when you are not using them?

 If you’re running the same workloads all the time, then container services will almost certainly be cheaper than managed serverless services.
-However, if you have dynamic workloads that change a lot and you don’t manage your containers effectively, you may have idle resources that you pay for so you might have more waste.
+However, if you have dynamic workloads that change frequently and you don’t manage your containers effectively, you may have idle resources that you pay for, resulting in unnecessary waste.

 Maintenance

 In serverless systems, maintenance of servers and any underlying infrastructure is offloaded to the vendor.
-However, in containers, you have to manage your application backend and ensure they are patched regularly.
+However, in containers, you have to manage your application’s backend and ensure they are patched regularly.

 Host environments